 Asparagus plants are best grown from crowns purchased from a reputable supplier.
-Asparagus crowns such as Mary Washington asparagus can be grown successfully in the home garden.
-Usually grown in a permanent position a typical number of crowns for the average family will be around 12.
+Varieties such as Mary Washington can be grown successfully in the home garden.
+They are a plant that is usually grown in a permanent position.
+A typical number of crowns for the average family will be around 12.

 How to plant and grow Asparagus Crowns.